 Knock your shoulder against theirs with enough force to nudge them off the ball.
 It won’t take as much force as you might think.
 Getting them off balance will give you a great chance of winning the ball without fouling.

-Now, we should say that it’s up to the referee whether to give a foul or not.
-But if you do a shoulder charge the right way and with just enough aggression, the chance of a foul is low.
+Now, we should say that it’s up to the referee to give a foul.
+But the chance of a foul is low if you do a shoulder charge the right way and with just enough aggression.

 Check out this shoulder charge drill to get an idea of the technique: